 Considering the chronic nature and behavioral impacts of OUD, the primary aim of treatment is recovery rather than cure.
 Recovery is defined as a process of change through which individuals improve their wellness and health, live self-directed lives, and strive to reach their full potential.
-A person in recovery refers to an individual who abstains from further use, reduces their substance use to a safer level, or takes steps to mitigate the potential physical and emotional harm resulting from continued use.21 Though some individuals enter and sustain recovery on their own, recovery is mostly multi-achieved via access to evidence-based clinical treatment and recovery support services.22

-Patients misusing opioids comprise a great number of different subpopulations and pathways.
-For example, recreational users obtain and use opioids to get high, but as they do not use the drugs in a compulsive and uncontrolled manner they are not considered to have OUD.23 This does not mean that they do not need support and treatment, however, as recreational use is considered one of the precursors to OUD.
-In all age groups, medical use of prescription opioids can lead to OUD, but younger adults are more likely to abuse heroin and synthetic opioids, while older individuals are more likely to move from therapeutically-appropriate use of opioids for acute or chronic pain to misuse of those same opioids.24 Overall, OUD patients do present with important psychiatric comorbidities, especially depression, post-traumatic stress disorder, and personality disorders.25
+A person in recovery refers to an individual who abstains from further use, reduces their substance use to a safer level, or takes steps to mitigate the potential physical and emotional harm resulting from continued use.8 Though some individuals enter and sustain recovery on their own, recovery is mostly achieved via access to evidence-based clinical treatment and recovery support services.9 opioids to get high, but as they do not use the drugs in a compulsive and uncontrolled manner they are not considered to have OUD.
+41 This does not mean that they do not need support and treatment, however, as recreational use is considered one of the precursors to OUD.
+In all age groups, medical use of prescription opioids can lead to OUD, but younger adults are more likely to abuse heroin and synthetic opioids, while older individuals are more likely to move from therapeutically-appropriate use of opioids for acute or chronic pain to misuse of those same opioids.
+10 Overall, OUD patients do present with important psychiatric comorbidities, especially depression, post-traumatic stress disorder, and personality disorders.
+11